-So where did I take my son to when he burst open my door at 7 am that morning, begging me to take him to the beach?
-I just asked him, of course.
-He has sussed out that Thirroul Beach is where we go to eat fish and chips on the beach and eat strawberry gelato.
+So where is our kids favourite beach?
+They have sussed out that Thirroul Beach is where we go to eat fish and chips on the beach and eat strawberry gelato.
 It is also home to his favourite playpark and toddler pool.
 We both love how the beach is home to a perfect little inlet of water on the sandy foreshore that is perfect for his construction diggers and for me pulling him along as he zooms on his boogie board.
 The day that we went we took our Sun Shade and parked on the sand with all the other families.
-This great family-friendly beach never disappoints and with the new kiosk, hungry bellies are always happy ones.
+This great family-friendly beach with free swimming pool, never disappoints and with the new kiosk, hungry bellies are always happy ones.

 Moona Moona Creek (Vincentia)